CU-Boulder-F2025-CSCI-4448-5448/final-project-marvin-3/README.md

 # Stratego in your terminal!
-We have coded a basic version of the classic two-player game stratego!
+Overview: We have coded a basic version of the classic two-player game stratego!
 Both players play on the same computer, simply passing the computer back and forth at the prompt.
-Your computer will also keep track of total wins from game to game for long-lasting battles!
+Your computer will also keep track of total wins from game to game for long-lasting battles!<br>
-Red and blue will be first prompted to enter initials.
+Functionality: Red and blue will be first prompted to enter initials.
 Then each player, beginning with red, will set up his or her board one at a time, in order of pieces 1 to flag.
 Once both players have completed set-up, game play will pass between players, beginning with red, until one player wins.

 # Rules of the game

-Objective
+Objective<br>
 Capture the opponent’s Flag or eliminate all of their movable pieces.

 Board & Setup